 7. Target small businesses and start-ups at first.

-They’re usually looking for someone who will help spread the word about their products in the most genuine way possible.
+Small businesses and start-ups are usually looking for people who will help spread the word about their products in the most genuine way possible.

 That’s why it’ll be much easier for you to build up a portfolio if you start with small businesses and gain credibility along the way.
 It will take you half the time to secure a deal and get paid!

-What differentiates successful brand ambassadors from normal ones is how much they can embrace the company that they’re promoting.
+What differentiates successful brand ambassadors from the rest is how much they can genuinely embrace the company they’re promoting.

-9. If you don’t know what you love, look to your favorite hobbies as a starting point.
+9. If you don’t know what you love, look to your own lifestyle and your favorite hobbies as a starting point.

 10. Passion is king.

-An unrelenting attitude is what will make you stand out.
+An unrelenting, go-getter attitude is what will make you stand out among other influencers.
 It’s what will make your profile stand out amongst the thousands of other profiles that are all searching for the same thing.

 Here’s the thing:

-Becoming an incredible brand ambassador requires practice.
-It requires passion, convicting and time investment.
+Becoming an incredible brand ambassador requires passion, conviction, and time investment.

-Only someone who is truly passionate about what they’re promoting is unstoppable.
+Only someone who is truly passionate about what they’re promoting and about building relationships between your audience and the brand is unstoppable.

 11. Set up a contact or a sponsorship page.

-Create a page that explains what types of brands/companies that you want to secure, and showcase your general stats and what you can offer to the brand.
+If you already have a website, create a page within it that explains what brands and companies you’re currently working with, what types of brands and companies you want to secure, and showcase your general stats and what you can offer to potential clients.

 12. Network, network, and network a bit more.